mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 In a nutshell, greenlets allow you to write functions that can pause their execution in the middle and then continue their execution later.

 Greenlet implementation was back-ported to CPython from [Stackless Python](http://www.stackless.com/).
 While it might seem that CPython with greenlet module is same as Stackless - it is not true.
 Stackless Python has two modes of context switching: soft and hard.
-Soft involves switching python application stack (pointer swap, fast and easy) and hard switching requires stack slicing (slower and error prone).
-Greenlet is Stackless hard-switching mode.
-Unfortunately, Stackless uses hard-mode when Python application uses C modules, so networking libraries like Gevent won't be able to benefit from soft switching mode in most of the cases.
+Soft switching involves switching python application stack (pointer swap, fast and easy) and hard switching requires stack slicing (slower and error prone).
+Greenlet is basically port of the Stackless hard-switching mode.

 Lets check long-polling example again, but with help of greenlets:

  1. Client opens HTTP connection to the server to get more data
  2. Server spawns new greenlet that will be used to handle long-polling logic
- 3. There's no data to send, so greenlet sleeps, pausing currently running function
+ 3. There's no data to send, greenlet starts sleeps, effectively pausing currently executing function
  4. When there's something to send, greenlet wakes up, sends data and closes connection

 In pseudo-code, it looks exactly the same as synchronous version: